supermarsx/autogithubpullmerge/readme.md

 - Dependencies verified to build with C++23 via vcpkg
-- CLI options for GitHub API keys (`--api-key`, `--api-key-from-stream`, `--api-key-url`, `--api-key-url-user`, `--api-key-url-password`, repeatable `--api-key-file` for JSON/YAML/TOML token files)
+- CLI options for GitHub API keys (`--api-key`, `--api-key-from-stream`, `--api-key-url`, `--api-key-url-user`, `--api-key-url-password`, repeatable `--api-key-file` for JSON/YAML/TOML token files, and `--auto-detect-token-files` to locate tokens near the executable, repository roots, or common user directories)
 - Repository discovery modes: manual OWNER/REPO lists by default, token-wide discovery via `--repo-discovery all`, or filesystem scanning with `--repo-discovery filesystem` and repeatable `--repo-discovery-root`